sgraf812/elm-state/README.md

 -- threeIds = [3, 4, 5]
 ```

-The advantage here is that we don't need to manually thread a counter variable.
+The advantage here is that we don't need to manually thread a counter variable in a let binding.